2018 Rome escalator accident: Investigation and prosecution

 Rome Mayor Virginia Raggi issued a request for a formal inquest over the cause of the malfunction.
-The entire Repubblica station was closed so that investigators and firefighters could carry out all investigations and rescue operations.
-In the week following the accident protests against Raggi, and raised concerns about her failing to address the city's issues such as the accident and lack of funds for city upkeep and infrastructure.
+The entire Repubblica station was closed for 246 days so that investigators and firefighters could carry out all investigations and rescue operations.
+Metro stations Spagna and Barberini, also on Line A, were also temporarily shut after the accident.
 A representative from ATAC, Rome's public transport company, issued a statement that "all maintenance checks of the escalator were carried out regularly and the results were in accordance to the norms."

-Police after studying the accident footage concluded that the fans were not jumping on the escalator.
+In the week following the accident, protests against Raggi raised concerns about her failing to address the city's issues such as the accident and lack of funds for city upkeep and infrastructure.
+Meanwhile, police after studying the accident footage concluded that the fans were not jumping on the escalator.
 The CSKA fans released a statement on 24 October that; "Italian officials, without conducting an investigation, were quick to accuse us of the accident.
 Apparently, they are trying to shun the responsibility of what happened."